Trans Superior: Thunder Bay - Silver Islet

 Snacks and drinks on the hike up Spar Island, full meal at Silver Islet General Store

 All weather PFD, ( Mustang Floater Suit) and goggles included.

 High wind can cause large waves.
 We will adjust speed and route to minimize the affect but be prepared to encounter possible rough conditions on the Zodiac.
-Trail hiking at Thompson varies from easy to hard depending on the trail.
+Trail hiking at Spar Island varies from easy to moderate depending on the trail.

-Showcasing the highlights from Thunder Bay to Silver Islet, but dipping all the way south to Pigeon River border, this segment of the Safari brings you closer to the lake than ever before.
+Showcasing the highlights from Thunder Bay to Silver Islet, but dipping all the way south to Spar channel, this segment of the Safari brings you closer to the lake than ever before.
 Up close and personal with treasures along the coast, enjoy the adventure around every bend.

 - Norwester Mountain Range

 - Silver Islet Underwater Mine

 - With hiking at Spar Island and Silver Islet, both adventures are classified as a 'light' to "moderate" activity level breakdown.